saivarunk/distributed-systems-blog/movie-booking/readme.md

 # movie-booking-app

-This folder has sample movie booking application which demonstrates simple distributed locking mechanism usinbg FastAPI and Redis
+This folder has sample movie booking application which demonstrates simple distributed locking mechanism using FastAPI and Redis

 ## Running services